 The pinhole aperture on the camera only allows a small central portion of the light to continue on its way to the detection system and this is accurately calibrated so only light from the required depth is captured.
 All other light, reflecting from different depths in the sample, is blocked out, resulting in a higher resolution image from a very specific depth.
 This is known as optical sectioning.

 The Nanoimager uses a digital approach to confocal microscopy and by doing so, it becomes a much more versatile microscope.
-The digital approach also allow it to provide multimode SIM microscopy (mSIM) and a range of other super-resolution techniques including dSTORM, PALM, single-particle tracking and smFRET.
+The digital approach also allows it to provide multimode SIM microscopy (mSIM) and a range of other super-resolution techniques including dSTORM, PALM, single-particle tracking and smFRET.
 It is this versatility that sets the Nanoimager apart from confocal-only devices and indeed, a single cell within a sample can be imaged by multiple different techniques.
-For example, if not all fluorescent labels are compatible with dSTORM, then a combination of confocal microscopy and dstorm can be used for multicolor imaging.
+For example, if not all fluorescent labels are compatible with dSTORM, then a combination of confocal microscopy and dSTORM be used for multicolor imaging.

 Not only is the Nanoimager more versatile, its unique design means it has unrivalled stability.
 It naturally dampens vibrations so no optical table is required and it doesn’t require a dark room.
 It also comes with whole-body heating up to 42℃ to support live-cell imaging.